 How likely are you to recommend Company X to a colleague or client on a scale of 0-10?

-Meanwhile, transactional surveys investigate the experience a customer has in a specific touch-point by asking:
+Meanwhile, transactional NPS surveys investigate the experience a customer has at a specific touchpoint by asking:

 On a scale of 0-10, how would you rate your recent support experience/ transaction?